For the 2021 round, the ASAA funded four events, to an amount capped at $2,500 per event, for events scheduled in 2021-2022.

 Allowable expenses include: expenses directly running an online event (e.g. event logistical/IT support, online hosting fees), honorariums to speakers, event promotion, and expenses that support publication outcomes from the event.

 The ASAA Event Grant will not fund research projects.
 No in-person events will be considered.
 The ASAA reserves the right to fund successful applications to a total less than the amount requested by the applicant(s).

 Where registration fees are charged for participation in a funded event, there should be a reduced fee for ASAA members, and fee structures should provide an incentive to participating non-members to join the ASAA.

 All funded events should acknowledge the support of the ASAA in all their publicity and reporting materials.
 The event grant applicant/application team should provide a report, consisting of not more than a single A4 page, to the ASAA within one month of completing the funded event.
-Funding must be spent prior to 31 December 2022, otherwise it must be returned to ASAA.
+Funding must be spent prior to 31 December during the funding period (current round December 2022) otherwise it must be returned to ASAA.

 Administration of The Scheme

 The ASAA Executive will appoint a small committee of ASAA Council members (3-5 people) to review applications on their merits.
 In assessing proposals, attention will be given to the overall integrity of the proposal in terms of the criteria set out below, including the soundness of the budget and its justification.

 Grants will only be advanced to, and must be acquitted by, a university research office.
 This scheme qualifies as Category 3 external research funding.